-Learning Journals consist of 5 components: 1 initial goal statement, 3 negotiation analyses, and 1 final goal statement.
+Learning Journals consist of 4 components: 1 initial goal statement and 3 negotiation analyses.
 See the guidelines attached to this syllabus for a detailed description of what the journal requires and the dates of the assignments.
 Complete these assignments by posting them to your personal Learning Journal Folder on WebCafé.

-(2) Reflection Paper (25%)
+(2) Final Reflection Paper (30%)

-For the reflection paper, I would like you to carry out and analyze a real-world negotiation.
+For the final reflection paper, I would like you to carry out and analyze a real-world negotiation.
 For this negotiation you should negotiate something of personal value to you.
 You should report on your plan, your strategy, and the negotiation results.
 You can negotiate for anything you would like-a good or service from a merchant, a salary from a potential employer, etc. This paper should be approximately 5 pages.
-It should combine elements of a planning document and the post negotiation analyses.
+At the end, please review the most important lessons that you learned in this course, your key strengths as a negotiator, and how you hope to improve moving forward.

-(3) Class Participation (25%)
+(3) Class Participation (30%)